FRAL-14/CONNECT4/Linux-Server-Scripts/Count-Download/README.md

 3. The output is a date along with the amount of downloads for that day.

 ### Schedule
-This script runs everyday at 11:59pm
+This script runs every day at 11:59pm

 ### Locations